JFan2016/CarND-Advanced-Lane-Lines/README.md

 both the gradient *magnitude* and *direction*.
 You might wonder what this function adds to the `derivative` function, and that is a valid consideration.
-Largely it exists because the lecture notes seemed to suggest that it's wortwhile to use different kernal sizes for the Sobel operator when computing the gradient direction.
+Largely it exists because the lecture notes seemed to suggest that it's worthwhile to use different kernel sizes for the Sobel operator when computing the gradient direction.
 In hindsight it's not clear this function really is adding value and it may be removed in future versions.